petmorr/fitnesswebapp/README.md

 Receive custom nutrition plans aligned with your fitness objectives and dietary preferences or restrictions, ensuring you fuel your body for success.

 <h3>Progress Tracking</h3>
-Monitor your progress with monthly tracking of physical and health metrics.
+Monitor your progress by tracking physical and health metrics monthly.
 This allows you to visualize your journey and celebrate your achievements.

 <h3>Trainer Interaction</h3>
 You can communicate directly with certified personal trainers for guidance, motivation, and feedback, keeping you on track towards your goals.